ErenYeager29/AD-CRTeamer/depth/AMSI.md

   7. Demon executes next task
 ```

-During step 5 (the actual sleep), the shellcode in memory is encrypted â€” no scanner can match it against a known signature.
+During step 5 (the actual sleep), the shellcode in memory is encrypted — no scanner can match it against a known signature.

 **For the exam**: Sliver without sleep obfuscation is usually sufficient for CRTeamer because the exam environment is not likely running continuous memory scanning.
 But understanding this concept lets you choose the right C2 for more advanced engagements.

 ---

-## SECTION 21 â€” Lab: Building Your Evasion Toolkit
+## SECTION 21 — Lab: Building Your Evasion Toolkit

 This exercise ties together everything from Phase 04.
 Complete it in order.

-### Exercise A â€” Baseline: What fails without any evasion?
+### Exercise A — Baseline: What fails without any evasion?

 Revert your Windows VM to the clean snapshot.
 On the VM: